ProjectOpenSea/SIPs/SIPS/sip-7.md

 ### Signer Authorization and Deauthorization

-The zone MUST provide methods for adding and remove signers, `function addSigner(address signer)` and `function removeSigner(address signer)`.

-When a signer is added it MUST emit the event `event SignerAdded(address signer);`.
+When a new signer is added to a zone, the zone MUST emit the event `event SignerAdded(address signer);`.
 When removed it MUST emit the event `event SignerRemoved(address signer)`.

 Once a signer is removed, it MUST NOT be able to be reactivated, to protect against compromised keys.
 If a removed signer is attempted to be added, the contract MUST revert with `error SignerCannotBeReauthorized()`.